Thoughts on the context of Claudine Gay’s resignation (opinion)

 Stefanik didn’t like that at all and yelled at the presidents like they were children.
 “Yes or no,” she demanded when they tried to provide an answer.
 The entire episode was ugly, and it was clear this was not about combating antisemitism on campus but rather a chance to take down presidents of some of the most prestigious universities in the world.

-While there has been plenty of commentary about the backlash against Gay, the ensuring plagiarism allegations and her resignation last week from the Harvard presidency, I have been wrestling with a broader idea.
+While there has been plenty of commentary about the backlash against Gay, the ensuing plagiarism allegations and her resignation last week from the Harvard presidency, I have been wrestling with a broader idea.

 What was the context?